 - What is causing the negative feelings giving rise to the negative signals?

-It is often the situation, not the person - for example, here are examples of circumstances which can produce negative feelings and signals in people, often even if they are strong and confident:
+It is often the situation, not the person - for example, here are examples of circumstances that can produce negative feelings and signals in people, often even if they are strong and confident:

 - Dominance of a boss or a teacher or other person perceived to be in authority